quark-engine/quark-engine/docs/source/quark_script.rst

 Next, we use Quark API ``behaviorInstance.getMethodsInArgs()`` to get the methods that passed the external command.

-Then we check if the method neutralizes the argument with a string-matching filter.
+Then we check if the method neutralizes any special elements found in the argument.

 If the neutralization is not complete, then it may cause CWE-88 vulnerability.